zbmed-semtec/hybrid-doc-relevance-training/code/pre/doc2vec/README.md

 # Hybrid-Pre-Doc2vec
 This directory contains the code for the Hybrid-Pre-Doc2vec approach.
-This method leverages the pre-annotated text of the RELISH Corpus, utilizes the doc2vec model to generate word embeddings, and calculates the centroid to produce document embeddings.
+This method leverages the pre-annotated text of the RELISH Corpus, utilizes the doc2vec model to generate document embeddings.

 ## Input Data